radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * RADIUS/(D)TLS servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate
   * For clients configured by DNS name, the configured name is matched against the presented names from the subjectAltName:DNS extension; if no such exist, against the presented CN component in the certificate subject.
-  * For clients configured by their source IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension; if no such exist, against the presented CN component of the certificate subject. [^ipaddr-cidr]{:jf}
+  * For clients configured by their source IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension; if no such exist, against the presented CN component of the certificate subject.
+    For clients configured by IP range, the certificate MUST be valid for the IP address the client is currently using.
   * It is possible for a RADIUS/(D)TLS server to not require additional name checks for incoming RADIUS/(D)TLS clients, i.e. if the client used dynamic lookup.
     In this case, the certificate is accepted immediately after the {{RFC5280}} trust chain checks.
     This MUST NOT be used outside of trusted network environments or without additional certificate attribute checks in place.
 * Implementations MAY allow a configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values in subjectAltName:URI or a set of allowed X.509v3 Certificate Policies).
 * When the configured trust base changes (e.g., removal of a CA from the list of trusted CAs; issuance of a new CRL for a given CA), implementations SHOULD renegotiate the TLS session to reassess the connecting peer's continued authorization.[^may-should-trustbase]{:jf}

-[^dtls-ca-ind]: TODO: CA-Indication for DTLS.
-[^ipaddr-cidr]: TODO: Find out if there are matching rules for subnet configuration.
 [^may-should-trustbase]: Open discussion: RFC6614 says "may" here.
 I think this should be a "should".
 There are some discussions to change this to "must".
 Input from TLS/UTA experts is appreciated.

 ### Authentication using X.509 certificate fingerprints